Structure, Functionality, and Bioceramics - Design Principles for High Performance

 r0 = 5e-6 # m

-# Comparison at different heating rates
+# Comparison across heating rates

 heating_rates = [2, 5, 10, 20] # °C/min